bmmoore43/Stats_pipeline/README.md

      2. make boxplots for each continuous feature

             R --vanilla --slave --args <dir with continuous matrix file> <continous matrix file> < /mnt/home/john3784/Github/R_scripts/boxplot_features_s.R

+     For categorical data:

+     1. These are gene clusters.
+We want to know if there are significant clusters for each gene type.
+     If you want to know what gene is in what cluster, and how many genes are in a cluster, run this script on the directory with cluster gene files (file with gene, cluster.number):

+            python parse_categ_get_genenum.py <dir with directories of gene_list files> <file with all genes> <output name>

+            python parse_categ_get_genenum.py /mnt/home/john3784/2-specialized_metab_project/clustering/ AT_all-genes.txt cluster_gene_num_

+     2. To get the significant ones, create a table of enrichment for each cluster:

+            python parse_categ_get_enrichment.py <dir with directories of gene_list files> <classes_file>

+            python /mnt/home/john3784/Github/parse_scripts/parse_categ_get_enrichment.py /mnt/home/john3784/2-specialized_metab_project/clustering/ SMvsPM_classes-enz_2.0-kinases.excluded.txt

+     3. Use the fishers exact test on these enrichment tables:

+            python Test_Fisher.py <enrichment table> <0 or 1, 1 for qvalue>
+            python /mnt/home/john3784/Github/parse_scripts/Test_Fisher.py akk1000.stressfc.run5.enrichment_table.txt 1

+     use a unix loop: